Any student can start a club for any interest. To get started, follow the procedures found in the college’s clubs policy.

-Groups may be led by faculty, staff or students.
-Groups are subject to change each semester based on the amount of interest and the willingness of someone to lead and initiate the group.
+Clubs are subject to change each semester based on the amount of interest and the willingness of someone to lead the club.

 Purpose: To broaden student horizons in the helping professions, including, but not limited to, social work, psychology, ECE, and nursing.
 Host guest speakers for student career exploration, organize events to support charitable causes, raise social awareness, and responsibility of students.